Reactions to the assassination of Qasem Soleimani: United Nations

 A BBC article on 9 July 2020, has a link to the Report of the Special Rapporteur on extrajudicial, summary or arbitrary executions (5 June – 3 July 2020) which states:

 "Accordingly, in light of the evidence that the US has provided to date, the targeting of General Soleimani, and the deaths of those accompanying him, constitute an arbitrary killing for which, under IHRL, the US is responsible.
 The strike was in violation of Art.
 2(4) of the UN Charter with insufficient evidence provided of an ongoing or imminent attack.
 No evidence has been provided that General Soleimani specifically was planning an imminent attack against US interests, particularly in Iraq, for which immediate action was necessary and would have been justified.
 No evidence has been provided that a drone strike in a third country was necessary or that the harm caused to that country was proportionate to the harm allegedly averted.
 While there is information suggesting that the US requested, at least in December 2019, that Iraq take action against Kata'ib Hezbollah, no evidence has been provided that Iraq was consulted on how to alleviate any threats posed to the US arising from the visit of General Soleimani, such that Iraq should bear the burden of addressing those threats.
 No evidence has been produced that there was no time for the US to seek aid from the international community, including the UNSC, in addressing the alleged imminent threats.
 Major General Soleimani was in charge of Iran military strategy, and actions, in Syria and Iraq.
 But absent an actual imminent threat to life, the course of action taken by the US was unlawful."

+A report by the United Nations Special Rapporteur on extrajudicial, summary, or arbitrary executions, Agnes Callamard, states that the United States did not provide sufficient evidence of an imminent threat to life to justify the attack.

+Iran issued arrest warrants for U.S. President Donald Trump and 35 others on charges of murder and terrorism related to the killing.
+As the commander of the Quds Force, the overseas operations branch of the Islamic Revolutionary Guard Corps (IRGC), Soleimani was a key architect of Iranian policy across the Middle East.
+He was responsible for the Quds Force's covert missions and for providing guidance, funding, weapons, intelligence, and logistical support to allied governments and armed groups, including Hezbollah, Hamas, and Palestinian Islamic Jihad.